 When this setting is set to Off the Part Placement dialog will not be displayed prior to the start of a build.
-Single part jobs will be built in the center of a substrate while packs will be built according their selected placement within GrabCAD Print.
+Single part jobs will be built in the center of a build sheet while packs will be built according their selected placement within GrabCAD Print.

-Figure 26: Part Placement Dialog
+Figure 29: Part Placement Dialog